Monica-Web88/React-Book-Shopping-App/README.md

- -- Use React Hooks to share data between parent and child components -- To add npm package and enable cli commands
+ -Use React Hooks to share data between parent and child components -To add npm package and enable cli commands npm install

- npm install

- - To build and run the application
+ - To build and run the application npm start

- npm start